fAIseh00d/ComfyUI-Openrouter_node/README.md

 ### Image Understanding

 1. Add the OpenRouter node to your workflow
-2. Connect an image output from another node to the "image" input
+2. Connect an image output from another node to the "image_1" input
 3. Enter your API key
 4. Set a system prompt (e.g., "You are a helpful assistant.")
 5. Enter a user message (e.g., "Describe this image in detail.")
 6. Select a multimodal model (e.g., "openai/gpt-4-vision" or "anthropic/claude-3-opus-20240229")
 7. Run the workflow

+### Multiple Image Analysis

+1. Connect your first image to "image_1"
+2. As soon as you connect it, "image_2" will automatically appear
+3. Connect additional images as needed (up to 6 total)
+4. Unused image inputs will automatically hide when disconnected
+5. Enter a prompt that references multiple images (e.g., "Compare these images and describe the differences.")
+6. Select a multimodal model that supports multiple images
+7. Run the workflow

+**Note**: The user is responsible for checking if their selected model supports multiple images.
+Most modern multimodal models (GPT-4V, Claude 3, etc.) support multiple images in a single request.

 ### Routing Options